Hypostomus carinatus

-Hypostomus carinatus is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the middle Amazon River basin.
-The species reaches 24.8 cm (9.8 inches) SL and is believed to be a facultative air-breather.
+Hypostomus carinatus is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish has a wide distribution in the Amazon River basin in Bolivia, Brazil, Colombia and Peru.
+This species reaches a standard length of 24.8 cm and is believed to be a facultative air-breather.

 H. carinatus appears in the aquarium trade, where it is usually referred to either as the blackspotted orange pleco or by its associated L-number, which is L-166.